CumulusNetworks/docs/content/cumulus-netq-47/Monitor-Operations/Monitor-Switches.md

 ## View CPU and Memory Utilization for Processes and Services

+Use the UI or CLI to visualize which services and processes are consuming the most CPU and memory on a switch.

-NetQ monitors the amount of compute resource usage for the following services: monclagd, mstpd, lldpd, frr (including zebra, bgpd, ospfd), netqd, netq-agent, wd_keepalive, nvued, switchd, sx_sdk, ntpd, pwmd, and smond.
+NetQ monitors CPU and memory usage for the following services: monclagd, mstpd, lldpd, frr (including zebra, bgpd, ospfd), netqd, netq-agent, wd_keepalive, nvued, switchd, sx_sdk, ntpd, pwmd, and smond.
 The following services are also monitored by default, but you can configure the agent using the CLI to stop monitoring them: neighmgrd, ptmd, ptp4l, docker, snmpd, rsyslog, sshd, and dhcp_relay.

 {{<tabs "TabID46" >}}